 Mixed Hearing Loss:

 Mixed hearing loss results from a problem in both the outer / middle ear and inner ear.
 Often a mixed hearing loss results from a combination of any of the above causes of conductive and sensorineural hearing loss.

 If you suspect any hearing loss it is always recommended to seek medical advice from your GP or an Audiologist who can perform various tests to determine the type of hearing loss you have.
-If you would like to book an appointment with Hearing Sense please call 8331 8047.
+If you would like to book an appointment with one of our Audiologists at Hearing Sense please call 8331 8047.